Reading texts from the history of philosophy

 Requisites for this module

 The general aim of this module is to improve students' ability to read, understand and critically assess philosophical texts from a range of historical periods and philosophical traditions.
 The particular text (or texts) under consideration in any one year will operate as exemplary for the development of philosophical reading skills more generally.
-Some of the texts that may be addressed include: Austin's How to Do Things with Words; Anscombe's Intention; Wittgenstein's Blue Book; Rousseau's The Social Contract; Descartes' Metaphysical Meditations; Plato's Gorgias.
+Some of the texts that may be addressed include: Kierkegaard's Philosophical Crumbs, Austin's How to Do Things with Words; Anscombe's Intention; Rousseau's The Social Contract; Descartes' Metaphysical Meditations; Plato's Gorgias, Merleau-Ponty's The Prose of the World.

-This year we will look in detail at a classic philosophical text.
-Close attention will be paid to reading the text on its own term and develop students’ critical and philosophical skills by engaging closely with the arguments and questions raised.
-We will look at the text not only as a historical document and study it also with regard to its on-going contribution to philosophical thinking.
+Each year, we look in detail at a classic philosophical text.
+Close attention will be paid to reading the text on its own terms and developing students' critical and philosophical skills by engaging closely with the arguments and questions raised.
+We will look at the text not only as a historical document, but also study it with regard to its on-going contribution to philosophical thinking.

 The aims of this module are:

-• To develop a good and critical understanding of a text or set of texts from the history of philosophy (such as Austin’s How to Do Things with Words or Anscombe’s Intention or Wittgenstein’s Blue Book or Plato’s Gorgias) through attentive reading of his text.
+• To develop a good and critical understanding of a text or set of texts from the history of philosophy through attentive reading.

 • To gain a better understanding of what it means to attentively read a philosophical text.

-• To gain an insight into the role of expression within philosophy and beyond.
+• To gain an insight into ways in which contents of a text can be related to its form, within philosophy and beyond.

 By the end of this module the student should have: